 "I shall dispose of you quickly, and then eat you for lunch!"A Wicked Witch who has long bedeviled the Beanbean Kingdom, Cackletta learned that only one with a beautiful voice could use the wish-granting artifact known as the Beanstar... so she and her eccentric henchman, Fawful, turned to the neighboring Mushroom Kingdom to steal the voice of its monarch, Princess Peach.
 Big mistake—the Mario Bros. were on the case in a heartbeat.Halfway through the game, Mario & Luigi confront Cackletta and successfully defeat her.
 She nearly dies from the fight, but Fawful saves her by absorbing her soul with his headgear.
 Shortly afterward, Fawful projects her soul into an unconscious Bowser's body, reviving her as Bowletta.

-- Ambiguous Gender: Bowletta, resulting in Pronoun Trouble.
+- Ambiguous Gender: When she possesses Bowser and becomes Bowletta, resulting in Pronoun Trouble.

 - Badass Cape: She wears a black, spiky one which resembles a bat's wings.

 - Badass Boast: When Mario and Luigi corner her in the Woohoo Hooniversity, she makes it clear that she's going to really let the Bros. have it:"Ha!
 Hmmph!
 Well, won't this be fun!
 Oh yes!
 If that's how it is, I'm ready for you!
 I'm going to knock you all the way back to the Mushroom Kingdom!"

 - Bat out of Hell: Attacking one of her copies will cause it to turn into a swarm of bats and attack the bros.

 - Big Bad: Of Superstar Saga.